edelperi/Washoff/README.md

 Washoff
 ======

-This is a piece of code that simulates the loss of  pesticides  sprayed on leaves by rainfall.
+This code simulates the loss of  pesticides  sprayed on leaves by rainfall.
 The model is based  the detachment of a quantity of pesticide by a single raindrop hit.
 Accumulation of randomly distributed raindrop impacts on the canopy is a Point Poisson process.

 The timecourse os pesicide losses during a rainfall event can be derived in this way.